hiddify/hiddify.com/docs/manager/client-software-on-android/Tutorial-for-V2rayNG-app.md

 # Tutorial for V2rayNG app

-This app is a good app to connect to Xray based configs and replace [HiddifyNG](/manager/wiki/Tutorial-for-HiddifyNG-app) app.
+This program is a relatively good app for connecting to Xray-based configurations, but it is recommended to use the [HiddifyNG](/manager/wiki/Tutorial-for-HiddifyNG-app) alternative app. app.

 ## Download the app
 To do this, enter the `HiddifyNG` section in your user panel and then open the `Alternative V2rayNG` and click on `Direct Download` to download the program.